luoluozi996/ai-radar/README.md

 `-- data/                      # Public index data only
 ```

-## Resume Summary

-Built an automated AI intelligence pipeline that collects multi-source public signals, filters and ranks high-value items, generates a multi-page daily report, publishes it to GitHub Pages, syncs selected records to Notion, and sends WeChat notifications with secret-safe handling.

 ## Roadmap

 - Improve source weighting for high-quality X and community discussion.